oddlanguage/odd/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of encouraged behavior include:

 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism